RED framework for binary AI evals. Stop debugging in the dark

 Instead of going through a long transcript, reading everything, and hunting for the issue, you skip to "this is why it failed, and this is the evidence."

-Often, you can quickly ctrl+f to jump the evidence and make debugging much shorter.
+If you do this, you can also quickly ctrl+f to jump directly to the evidence and make debugging much shorter.

 A starting evaluator output schema can be simple.

-You just need a boolean, like is_successful, a reasoning string that’s a short explanation of 1 to 3 sentences, and an evidence property that is a list of strings.
+You just need a reasoning string (a short explanation of 1 to 3 sentences), an evidence property (that is a list of strings), and a decision which is either a boolean or an enum string.

-If your data is more complex, you could use a list of objects with a JSON path for evidence.
+If your data is more complex, evidence could also be a list of objects with JSON Path or line number.

 You can put this JSON schema as structured output, in the system prompt, inside a multi-turn conversation, or inside the assistant pre-fill.